Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Alternatively, you can rely on buses to check most of the northern coast and part of the south.

-Keep in mind that many southern areas and small villages are impossible to visit with public transport, so private transfers and taxis can be a good solution (but more expensive) than car rental.
+Remember that many southern areas and small villages are impossible to visit with public transport, so private transfers and taxis can be a good solution (but more expensive) than car rental.

 Renting with a local company is the best solution, but always do so after you’ve compared many companies online before the trip.

-And please: Avoid renting at the airport or upon arrival at all costs.
+, avoid renting at the airport or upon arrival at all costs.
 You won’t only risk not finding a car in the middle of the season, but you will pay much more than when you rent before the trip.

 Should I rent a 4WD to go to Balos?